Skip to footer content

 IronPDF can also read content from a specific page in a PDF.
 The extractTextFromPage method uses a PageSelection object to accept a range of page(s) from which text will be read.

-In the following example, we extract the text from the second page of the PDF document.
-PageSelection.singlePage takes the index of the page which needs to be extracted.
+In the following example, the text is extracted from the second page of the PDF document.
+PageSelection.singlePage takes the index of the page which needs to be extracted (index starting from 0).

 PdfDocument pdf = PdfDocument.fromFile(Paths.get("assets/sample.pdf"));